SoulSwapFinance/soulswap-core/README.md

-# soulswap-core
+# SoulSwap Core
-🕯 Core smart contracts for the SoulSwap Decentralized Exchange on Fantom Network.
+🕯 Core Smart Contracts for the SoulSwap Decentralized Exchange